-Authentication and Access Control for Amazon Route 53
+Authentication and Access Control for CloudFront

-After you authenticate your identity, IAM controls your access to AWS by verifying that you have permissions to perform operations and to access resources.
+After you authenticate your identity, IAM controls your access to AWS by verifying that you have permissions to perform operations and access resources.
 If you are an account administrator, you can use IAM to control the access of other users to the resources that are associated with your account.

 You can access AWS as any of the following types of identities:

 AWS account root user – When you sign up for AWS, you provide an email address and password that is associated with your AWS account.
 These are your root credentials and they provide complete access to all of your AWS resources.